 Sport climbing is an amazing discipline, allowing climbers to push their physical limits without fear of injury from the hazards of traditional climbing.
 Unless the first bolt is 15 feet off the ground, leaving you precariously perched over jagged rocks.
-We’ve got the beta you need to keep your ankles safe while venturing up to your first clip!
+We’ve got the beta you need on stick clips to keep your ankles safe while venturing up to your first clip!

 From the cheapest stick clip to the best money can buy, explore your options below:

 Alright dirtbags, you need to round up three essential items to build your own stick clip.
 Kick off your stick-clip-building adventure with a trip to the hardware store.
 Pick up a metal spring clamp, appropriately sized for a carabiner.
 This should set you back, at most, $3.

 Here’s where you have to get creative.
 The next item on your “shopping” list is a pole.
 Start by checking the dumpster behind the hardware store.
 No luck?
 Do not fear: poles abound, you’ll find a suitable one in no time.
 I found one sitting in the street, while walking to the coffee shop to write this article.

 Finally, you’ll need to grab your duct tape.
 If you don’t already own a roll of duct tape, smack yourself in the forehead and go back to the hardware store.
 This isn’t a purchase for the stick clip, it’s an investment in your future!